 The surname Aymons was first found in Berkshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Aymons family

-Another 145 words (10 lines of text) are included under the topic Early Aymons History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aymons research.
+Another 73 words (5 lines of text) are included under the topic Early Aymons History in all our PDF Extended History products and printed products wherever possible.

 Aymons Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Aymons has undergone many spelling variations, including Eman, Emmon, Emmond, Emmons, Emmonts, Emon, Emond, Emonds, Emonts and many more.

 Early Notables of the Aymons family (pre 1700)